yasinserhatpeker/yasinserhatpeker/README.md

-##### Hi 👋 I'm Yasin Serhat Peker, a backend developer passionate about System Design and scalable architectures.
+##### Hi 👋 I'm Yasin Serhat Peker, a backend-heavy Fullstack developer passionate about System Design and scalable architectures.

 I'm a computer engineering student and backend developer who enjoys understanding how complex software systems are designed, scaled, and maintained in production.